 - Must have accessibility to standard safety equipment as stated in Ontario Public Pools Regulation 565.

-- Appropriate swimwear and footwear must be worn.
+- Appropriate swimwear must be worn.

 - School or community pools that conform to Swimming Canada safety standards.
 Where facilities do not conform to SNC standards for safety, modifications to the rules must be made (for example, where pools are less than the required depth, swimmers start in the water rather than dive from the blocks or deck).